Poe Fire

-The 2001 Poe Fire was a destructive wildfire in the U.S. state of California's Butte County.
+The 2001 Poe Fire was a destructive wildfire in Butte County, Northern California.
 After igniting on September 6, the fire burned 8333 acres and destroyed at least 133 structures in the Big Bend and Yankee Hill areas north of Oroville before it was fully contained on September 12, 2001.
-The fire was the most destructive incident of California's 2001 wildfire season.
+The fire was the most destructive of California's 2001 wildfire season.

-The fire started when a tree fell on a Pacific Gas & Electric (PG&E) power line, and the incident was the subject of a civil lawsuit by more than 100 plaintiffs that PG&E eventually settled for several million dollars.
+The fire started when a tree fell on a Pacific Gas & Electric (PG&E) power line, and a lawsuit against PG&E joined by more than a hundred plaintiffs was settled for several million dollars.

-Background factors
+Background

 On September 6, Butte County was under a red flag warning, a product issued by the National Weather Service for conditions supportive of dangerous wildfire spread.
 Forecasts on the first day of the fire called for relative humidity levels of 5 to 10 percent, and winds of 20 mph.

-Fire progression

-September 6
+Progression

 The Poe Fire broke out the morning of September 6, at around 8:20 a.m.
 PDT, when strong northeast winds felled a 100 ft-tall ponderosa pine snag, which struck three power lines that provided backup electricity for PG&E's Poe Powerhouse on the North Fork Feather River.
 The strong winds and multiple resulting spot fires quickly consolidated into a single blaze, which moved up the slope.

 Fire crews responded to the scene by 8:28 a.m., but the up-slope winds pushed the fire to 500 acres by 11:30 a.m., burning structures on Windy Ridge Road and Big Bend Road.
 Aircraft, including six fixed-wing air tankers and two helicopters, began assisting firefighters by noon.
-By 8:00 p.m. the Poe Fire was 1500 acres and 10% contained, but windy conditions with low humidity continued overnight and fueled rapid expansion of the fire.
+By 8:00 p.m. the Poe Fire was 1500 acres and 10 percent contained, but windy conditions with low humidity continued overnight and fueled rapid expansion of the fire.
 The Yankee Hill area was evacuated near midnight, and though firefighters were able to protect the majority of homes several dozen structures were still lost.